-Vrijplaats.
-Former school in Amsterdam West, legalised squat.
+At the former Frederik Hendrinkschool there is also a vrijplaats.
+The squat is legalised.
 Houses the popular bar De Nieuwe Anita with a small stage for regular live music in the basement.
 Every Friday and Saturday live music, dj’s and cocktails, entrance fee, open till 2.00.

 Located at Frederk Hendrikstraat 111.
 De Nieuwe Anita.

 Monumental building from the Amsterdam School years (Het Sieraad ‘ The Jewelry’, from 1924)) hosts not only working spaces for creatives, but also a popular Friday night party organised by Edel, the downstairs bar and eatery with large terrace.
 Young crowd.